Editors Note: This story was originally written by Bonnie Gross in March 2021 and updated on a revisit by Bob Rountree in February 2023.

 Why rent a houseboat in Everglades National Park?

-But then, when I woke up on the boat on the first morning, I looked out at the warm dawn light glowing in the clouds and reflecting in the mirror-like waters.
+But when I woke up on the houseboat on the first morning, I looked out at the warm dawn light glowing in the clouds and reflecting in the mirror-like waters.
 All I could hear were birds and rustling wind in the mangroves.
-I could see for miles and there wasn’t another soul; not another sign of man.
+I could see for miles, and there was not another sign of man.

-In mid-March, we rented a houseboat from Flamingo Adventures at Everglades National Park for two nights, heading into the wilderness of Whitewater Bay.
+We rented the houseboat from Flamingo Adventures at Everglades National Park for two nights, heading into the wilderness of Whitewater Bay.

 There used to be houseboat rentals at Flamingo, just as there used to be a lodge, cabins and restaurant.
-All of that got blown apart by hurricanes in 2005, and the new overall concessionaire, Guest Services, is finally bringing visitor amenities back to Flamingo under contract with the National Park Service.
+All of that got blown apart by hurricanes in 2005, and Flamingo Adventures is helping bring visitor amenities back to Flamingo under contract with the National Park Service.

 Houseboats for rent in Florida: These were easy to pilot

-The houseboats rent from the Flamingo marina, but you are not allowed to go out onto the open waters of Florida Bay.
-In fact you can’t even leave the dock — a tricky maneuver — on your own: a captain must drive your houseboat out of the marina to the first lake, Coot Bay, where he is picked up by a skiff and you are off on your own.
+The houseboats rent out of the Flamingo marina, and you are restricted to Coot Bay and the vast Whitewater Bay.
+(Florida Bay is off-limits.)
+Marina personnel pilot your houseboat from the marina to Coot Bay, where he/she is picked up by a skiff, and you are off on your own.
 On your return, you are met at the same location.

-The waters here are shallow — we never went anywhere more than 6 or 7 feet deep, according to the boat’s navigation system.
-There are areas that are too shallow (less than 2 feet) and you have to be watchful, but we did not find it difficult to stay in 2-to-4 feet of water the whole time.
+The waters you navigate are shallow — we never went anywhere more than 6 or 7 feet deep, according to the depth finder.
+There are areas too shallow (less than 2 feet) and you have to be watchful, but we did not find it difficult to stay in 2-to-4 feet of water the whole time.

 The first thing this getaway requires is a change of attitude.

 You will not be hurrying anywhere.
 You will not be multitasking.
 You probably won’t be fiddling with your phone.
-(The exception: AT&T has cell phone service in this area because of a tower in Flamingo.
-We have Verizon and considered it a feature, not a bug, that we had no service.
-You are given a hand-held radio to use for emergencies.)
+(AT&T is the only cell phone service.)
+We have Verizon and considered it a benefit, not a bug, that we had no service.

 Once we were acclimated, we began to notice and appreciate the subtle beauty of this place.